ankushgithub1/terraform-iac/README.md

-# Terraform AWS Configuration Guide
+# Provisioning a basic web application stack in AWS using Terraform.

 ## Prerequisites
 Ensure you have the following installed: